Learn how to make a beaded necklace or bracelet with 3 Easy DIY jewelry-making tutorials for beginners.

 How to Make a Beaded Necklace

-Learn how to make a beaded necklace or bracelet in three easy ways with the detailed step-by-step tutorials below.
-Jewelry making has been a favorite hobby of mine since I was a small child, and I even spent a few years selling handmade jewelry at fairs and farmers’ markets for a profit in my younger days.
+Learn how to make a beaded necklace or bracelet using three different jewelry techniques with the detailed step-by-step tutorials below.
+Jewelry making has been a favorite hobby of mine since I was a small child.
+When I was younger, I spent a few years selling handmade jewelry at fairs and farmers’ markets for a profit.
 The first items I learned to make were simple beaded necklaces and bracelets.

-Today my daughter is learning how to make beaded necklaces, bracelets, suncatchers, and other beaded jewelry in different colors the same way I did.
+Today my daughter is learning how to make beaded necklaces, bracelets, suncatchers, and other beaded jewelry in different colors, just like I did.
 We even made a beaded sea glass wind chime together that’s so gorgeous, most of my neighbors have asked us where we got it.
 Scroll down to learn how to start and finish a beaded necklace or bracelet.
-You can see my daughter’s kindergarten-aged young hands at work beading a mother’s day gift she made me in the image below.
+You can see my daughter’s kindergarten-aged young hands at work beading a Mother’s Day gift she made me in the image below.

 Related: How to Make Beaded Snowflake Ornaments